BlasBenito/myWebsite/content/home/experience.md

   - Executed a €8000 contract with the Andalusian Government to enhance their Biodiversity Data Infrastructure.
   - Executed a €250000 grant to study the effects of Climate Change on the flora of Sierra Nevada National Park.
   - Published 11 papers in peer-reviewed international journals.
+  - Designed and instructed the Master's course 'Ecoinformatics' (60 hours, 25 students).
+  - Instructed 3 undergraduate ecology courses (40 hours, 200 students).
+  - Enhanced my skills as independent researcher.
   - Participated in an International Consortium to model and protect the plant diversity in Central America.
-  - Designed and taught (60 hours, 25 students) the Master's course 'Ecoinformatics'.
-  - Taught the courses Applied Ecology, Communities and Systems Ecology, and Foundations of Applied Ecology (40 hours, 200 students).
-  - Enhanced my skills as independent researcher.
   """

 [[experience]]